jennifernakinwale/jenniferkin/content/authors/admin/_index.md

     url: https://www.uc.edu

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include data provenance, databases and machine learning
+bio: My research interests include data provenance, databases, and machine learning

 # Interests to show in About widget
 interests: